Sifting quantum black holes through the principle of least action

 for some computable constants~$a_{tt,rr}$.
 Including terms with positive powers of the d'Alembert operator yields contributions which are even more sub-leading.
 We thus conclude that these local terms cannot cancel the \GR{} terms~\eqref{eq:GReom}.

+Similar arguments also apply to \emph{all} local terms with three or more powers of the curvature.
+This is because we consider an expansion of an asymptotically flat spacetime about infinite radial distance where all curvature tensors vanish.
+This implies that the more curvature tensors an expression has, the more sub-leading its contribution to the field equations is in this limit.
+Moreover, since the first contribution of the Ricci tensor to the asymptotic expansion contains a factor of~$n$ in the exponent of the power law in~$1/r$, terms with more than one Ricci tensor or scalar can never cancel the \GR{} contribution for~$n>0$.

-One might expect that similar arguments also apply to local terms with three or more powers of the curvature.
-This is generally true if their contribution to the equations of motion are proportional to the Ricci tensor or scalar, since they yield a fall-off involving the parameter~$n$, and are even more sub-leading due to their mass dimension.
-The only terms avoiding this are those constructed from the Weyl tensor, since the Kretschmann scalar of the Schwarzschild metric is finite.\footnote{The~$C^2$ term is an exception in~$d=4$, as it can be rewritten in terms of the topological Euler term and a combination of squared Ricci scalars and tensors.} The lowest order correction which thus could cancel the \GR{} terms in Eq.~\eqref{eq:GReom} is
+The only terms leading to an $n$-independent power law are those constructed from the Weyl tensor and at most one occurrence of the Ricci tensor or scalar: the Weyl tensor of the Schwarzschild-part of the metric is non-zero, and hence the leading-order contribution to the field equations is an~$n$-independent power law.
+Such terms can thus cancel the \GR{} contribution~\eqref{eq:GReom} for specific values of~$n$.\footnote{The~$C^2$ term is an exception in~$d=4$, as it can be rewritten in terms of the topological Euler term and a combination of squared Ricci scalars and tensors.} The lowest order correction for which such a cancellation is possible is

 Its leading order contribution to the equations of motion has the form

 where~$b_{tt,rr}$ are constants which depend on the cubic couplings~$k_{RC^2}, k_{C^3}$.
 This combination of terms thereby only allows a cancellation for the case~$n=6$, with the specific choice